tanya324/Query-Dash/README.md

 *Built with 🤖 Gemini AI · ⚡ FastAPI · ⚛️ React*

-**PromptBi — because data should answer to you, not the other way around.**
+**PromptBI — because data should answer to you, not the other way around.**

 <br/>